-Each member of the Committee shall have a working familiarity with basic finance and accounting practices (or acquire such familiarity within a reasonable period after his or her appointment) and at least one member shall in the judgment of the Board have accounting or related financial management expertise as required by the rules of NASDAQ.
+Each member of the Committee shall have a working familiarity with basic finance and accounting practices (or acquire such familiarity within a reasonable period after his or her appointment) and, in the judgment of the Board, have experience or understanding relevant to providing oversight and direction with respect to the Corporation's Corporate Compliance Program.
 Each member of the Committee shall be able to read and understand fundamental financial statements, including the Corporation's balance sheet, income statement, and cash flow statement.
+At least one member shall be a financial expert, as defined by the rules of the SEC.

 Each member of the Committee shall be appointed by the Board and shall serve until such member's successor is duly elected and qualified or until such member's earlier resignation or removal.
 The members of the Committee may be removed, with or without cause, by majority vote of the Board.
 Any vacancy on the Committee shall be filled by majority vote of the Board.
 The Board shall elect the Chair of the Committee.
-The Chair will approve the agendas for Committeemeetings.
+The Chair will approve the agendas for Committee meetings.